Thomas Wright, The Percy Society, 1841

 Songs and Carols Printed From A Manuscript in the Sloane Collection in the British Museum (London: William Pickering, 1836).
 Twenty songs and carols from Sloane MS 2593.

-Specimens of Old Christmas Carols Selected from Manuscripts and Printed Books (The Percy Society, 1841). [this page]
+Specimens of Old Christmas Carols Selected from Manuscripts and Printed Books (London: The Percy Society, 1841).

-Songs and Carols Now First Printed From a Manuscript of the Fifteenth Century (The Percy Society, 1847) and
+Songs and Carols Now First Printed From a Manuscript of the Fifteenth Century (London: The Percy Society, 1847).
+From MS. Eng. poet. e.
+1 now in the Bodleian Library; believed to have been owned by 15th Century Minstrel.

 Songs and Carols from a Manuscript in the British Museum of the Fifteenth Century (The Warton Club, 1856).
-The complete Sloane MS 2593, from which 20 poems were reprinted in 1836 by Wright (above).
+Songs and carols from Sloane MS 2593.
+Believed to have been owned by 15th Century Minstrel.

 Songs and Ballads, With Other Short Poems, Chiefly of the Reign of Philip and Mary (London: J. B. Nichols, 1860).
 Composed of 77 songs and ballads in 212 pages.
 For the Roxburghe Club, from a 16th Century Manuscript by Richard Sheale in the Library of the Ashmolean Museum at Oxford, MS. Ashm.
 No. 48.
 The reign of Queen Mary was from 1553-1558; she was succeed by her half-sister, Queen Elizabeth I.